patelrohanv/patelrohanv.blog/posts/dva-c01-studying-sqs.md

   * does not affect the delay of messages already in the queue, only new ones - standard queues
   * does affect the delay of messages already in the queue - FIFO queues
+* When to use:

+  * large, distributed applications that need a delay in processing
+  * you need to apply a delay to an entire message queue

+##### managing large messages

+* for messages 256kb up to 2GB in size
+* use S3 to store the messages
+* use `Amazon SQS Extended Client Library` to manage and the `AWS SDK` for S3 and object operations

+  *

 ### SNS - Simple Notification Service